First-Year Admission Checklist

 Complete Your Student Visa Application

-After you are admitted, you will receive instructions via email about obtaining your I-20 form to complete your student visa application.
+If admitted, you will receive instructions via email about obtaining your I-20 form to complete your student visa application.

 Pay Your Enrollment Deposit

-Sign Your Housing Contract
+Complete Your Housing Application

 Complete New Student Enrollment Processes